 In order to innovate at the pace they wanted, the school needed a partner they could trust; one that would work with them side-by-side to deliver a high-quality experience.
 And according to Jimmy Lieu, Director of Information Technology at The Wharton School of the University of Pennsylvania, that’s when the school discovered Panopto.

-Relying on standard PCs, Wharton’s IT staff could have Panopto installed in every classrooms they chose, and could add a classroom at any point whether for a day or the rest of the semester.
+Relying on standard PCs, Wharton’s IT staff could have Panopto installed in any classroom they chose, and they could add a classroom at any point whether for a day or the rest of the semester.
 That meant that no professor who wanted lecture capture would be left out.

 Better still, scheduled remote recording — all managed centrally in the Panopto platform by the school’s Public Technology department — meant that professors needed only to walk into the lecture hall at their regularly scheduled time, open their slide presentation, and give their lecture as usual.
 Panopto automatically took care of producing and uploading the video and the professor didn’t need to do anything to make sure the lecture was captured flawlessly.
 Even if the professor did not schedule a remote recording, they still had the ability to start a recording from the touch panel in the classroom.